List of monasteries in Madrid

 While this number seems elevated, it was not the most densely monastic urban center in Spain.
 There are sources that claim Spain had over 9000 monasteries prior to the 19th century.
 The distribution was not even across the peninsula.
-Some small towns for historical circumstances had accumulated many institutions; for example, Ávila with 1000 households, had 9 monasteries and 7 nunneries.
+Some small towns for historical circumstances had accumulated many institutions; for example, Ávila, with 1000 households, had 9 monasteries of men and 7 of women.
 The entire province of Galicia, with a population of 1.3 million had a total of 98 monastic houses with a population of 2400 monks and 600 nuns.
 The province of Leon, with half the population had twice the number of monasteries.
-In the early 19th century, the ancient, and theologically important, city of Toledo had 90 monasteries and 68 nunneries in a city of 25 thousand persons.
+In the early 19th century, the ancient, and theologically important, city of Toledo had 90 monasteries of men and 68 of women in a city of 25 thousand persons.